 Apps can use inline in-app messages for a variety of use cases: from promoting new (but not crucial) features to getting more push notification subscribers.

 6. In-App Stories

-This is an extra format we’re developing in Pushwoosh.
+This is one of the most up-to-date in-app message formats we’ve developed in Pushwoosh.
 ‘Stories’ is a dynamic in-app feature that helps you create messages similar to social media stories.
 You can apply the feature to your basic pop-up or inline in-app messages.

 In-App Messaging Use Cases (with Examples!)